 This board will serve as the central hub for your entire project, so choose a name that clearly communicates its purpose.

-Lists represent the numerous stages of your project workflow.
+Lists represent the numerous stages of your project.
 Here's how you can set them up:

-- Add A List: Click ‘Add a list’ to start defining your workflow on your newly created board
+- Add A List: Click ‘Add another list’ to start mapping out your new project stages on your newly created board

 - Name Your Lists: Create lists that match your project phases, such as ‘To do,’ ‘Doing,’ ‘Review,’ and ‘Done’